 This guide describes API authentication and the Sumo Logic endpoints to use for your API client.

 Sumo Logic APIs follow Representational State Transfer (REST) patterns and are optimized for ease of use and consistency.
-Our API docs have been developed with the OpenAPI Specification, unless otherwise stated.
+Our interactive API docs have been developed with the OpenAPI Specification, unless otherwise stated.
 The API docs on this site serve as supplemental information.

 Sumo Logic supports the following options for API authentication: